linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 In this paper, we focus on the BBB ABX tranche of the first vintage of the ABX in 2006, which is representative of the riskier levels of subprime securitization.
 We refer to this tranche of the 2006-1 issue simply as ABX.
 In the next subsection, we show how the ABX evolved during the crisis and compare this evolution with deterioration in the interbank markets.

-# 3.2.
-The interbank market and the LIB-OIS spread
+### 3.2.
+The Interbank Market and the LIB-OIS Spread

 Our proxy for the state of the interbank market and, in particular, the repo market is the spread between three-month LIBOR and the overnight index swap rate, which we call the LIB-OIS spread.
 LIBOR is the rate paid on unsecured interbank loans, cash loans in which the borrower receives an agreed amount of money either at call or for a given period of time, at an agreed interest rate.
 These loans are not traded.
 Basically, a cash-rich bank deposits money with a cash-poor bank for a period of time.
 The rate on such a deposit is LIBOR, which is the interest rate at which banks are willing to lend cash to other financial institutions in size.
 The British Bankers' Association (BBA) London interbank offered rate fixings are calculated by taking the average of a survey of financial institutions operating in the London interbank market.[18]
 The BBA publishes daily fixings for LIBOR deposits of maturities up to a year.